decoherencemedia/fashyleaks-frontend/README.md

 Style

-- remove scrolling on landing and about pages
 - figure out warning loading icon for user-table
 - make sure ContentInfo are consistent across collections
 - make spacing in TextBox pages look better